LuisMit/Trading_Strategies/README.md

 # Stock picking machine learning algorithm

-## What is the goal of our programme?
+## What is the goal of our project?
 ...

 ## Our approach: